British Pakistanis: Forced marriage

-According to the British Home Office, 38% of the cases of forced marriage investigated in 2014 involved families of Pakistani origin.
-This was the most common nationality, followed by Indians and Bangladeshis.
-The Home Office estimates that 79% of cases involved female victims and 21% involved male victims.
+According to the British Home Office, cases involving Pakistan are routinely the most common country in which cases of forced marriage are investigated.
+In 2014, 38% of the cases of forced marriage investigated involved families of Pakistani origin.
+This figure rose to 49% in 2022, around three-quarters of victims were females and just over half of cases involved persons under 21.

 60% of the Pakistani forced marriages handled by the British High Commission assistance unit in Islamabad are linked to the small towns of Bhimber and Kotli and the region of Mirpur in Azad Kashmir.

 According to 2017 data by the Forced Marriage Unit (FMU), a joint effort between the Home Office and the Foreign and Commonwealth Office, of the 439 callers related to Pakistan, 78.8% were female and 21.0% were male, 13.7% were under the age of 15 and another 13.0% were aged 16–17.
 Over 85% of the cases dealt with by the FMU were dealt with entirely in the UK, preventing the marriage before it could take place.
 Victims were in some cases forced to sponsor a visa for the spouse.

 Education

-Data from the 2011 UK Census shows that 25% of British Pakistanis in England and Wales hold degree level qualifications, compared to 26% of White British people.
+Data from the 2021 Census shows that 33% of British Pakistanis in England and Wales hold degree level qualifications, compared to 31% of White British people.
 This has increased since 1991, when the figures for both groups holding a degree were 7% and 13%, respectively.

-26% of British Pakistanis in England and Wales did not have qualifications, compared to 24% of White British people, making them of one of the least qualified major groups.
+25% of British Pakistanis in England and Wales did not have qualifications, compared to 18% of White British people, making them of one of the least qualified major groups.

 Secondary education

-As of 2021, Pakistani pupils perform similarly to the population as a whole at GCSE level for indicators such as 'Attainment 8' and obtaining strong passes in English and Maths, while having an above average 'Progress 8' rate.
-The British Pakistani GCSE pass rates do not distinguish the differences in achievement around the country, and Pakistani pupils have greater regional fluctuations than other groups.
-For example, in 2015, Pakistani pupils from London were achieving above the results of White British pupils regionally and nationally.
-73.9% of Pakistani pupils in London achieved five or more A*-C grades, compared to the White British London average of 69.5% and 65.9% across England and Wales.

-In the London borough of Croydon, 79.7% of Pakistani pupils gained five or more A*-C grades, compared to an average of 77.8% of Indian pupils and 71.3% of White British pupils.
-These nationwide differences are the result of differences in material circumstances, social class, and migration histories of the different communities which make up British Pakistanis.
+According to Department for Education statistics for the 2021–22 academic year, British Pakistani pupils in England attained below the national average for academic performance at A-Level, but above the national average for GCSE level.
+15.8% of British Pakistani pupils achieved at least 3 As at A Level and an average score of 49.1 was achieved in Attainment 8 scoring at GCSE level.
 In 2021, 31.5% of Pakistani students in England who were eligible for free school meals achieved a strong pass in English and Maths.
 This figure is 9% higher than the national average of 22.5%.